 Therefore, if an individual isn't also taking a potent CYP3A4 inhibitor such as a protease inhibitor, the recommended clinical dose for maraviroc alongside etravirine is 600mg twice daily.
 However, if maraviroc is being dosed alongside etravirine and darunavir together, a dose reduction to 150mg twice daily is necessary.
 Data showed no effect of maraviroc on etravirine pharmacokinetics, so no dose adjustment of etravirine is necessary.

-The efficacy of etravirine and/or its side-effect profile can change when given with inhibitors, inducers, or substrates of CYP3A4, CYP2C9, and CYP2C19.
-Further information on drug interactions is available at www.intelence-info.com.
+The efficacy of etravirine and/or its side effect profile can change when given with inhibitors, inducers, or substrates of CYP3A4, CYP2C9, and CYP2C19.

-Etravirine is safe and effective in treatment-experienced children and adolescents.
+Etravirine is approved for use in children of two years and over.
 When combined with an optimised background regimen and dosed either by weight (5.2mg/kg) or 200mg twice a day etravirine suppressed viral load below 50 copies/ml in 56% of 101 children and adolescents.
 (Tudor-Williams)

 Etravirine has received only minimal study in pregnant women.